egret-labs/egret-docs-en/Engine2D/debug/debug/README.md

 Locate the above code block in the index.html file:

-`Set if the redraw area is displayed, when this value is` true`, egret will show the redrawn area with a red box in the stage.

-!
-[Redraw area] (575e943cb6ecc.png)

-`Set if to display frame rate information, when this value is `true`, Egret will be in the upper left corner of the stage show FPS and other performance indicators
+`data-show-fps="true/false"` Set if to display frame rate information, when this value is `true`, Egret will be in the upper left corner of the stage show FPS and other performance indicators

 * FPS:  60		- Frame frequency